sjbennett123/gloryforthefist/content/rules/_index.md

 ### Vampire Charm

 Vampires can charm a person if they can maintain eye contact for 10 seconds.
 More powerful Vampires can deliver packet attack Vampire Charms as well.
 This power does not require body contact.
 If you are charmed by a Vampire, then you must obey all commands the Vampire gives you.
 These commands are absolute and are much more powerful than a Charm spell; if a vampire tells you to commit suicide, you will do so unquestioningly.
 Spell defenses appropriate to the delivery type can be used to stop a packet-delivered Vampire Charm.
 The racial skill Resist Charm will protect the character from this effect.
 The effect lasts five minutes.
 This effect is stronger than Calm/ Calm Animal Charm /Charm Animal, Shun/ Shun Animal, or Fear.
-The most recent Control Undead, Vampire Charm or Enslavement effect will take precedent if there is a conflict.
+The most recent Control Undead, Vampire Charm, or Enslavement effect will take precedence if there is a conflict.
 See Table 5-6 on page 64.

 ### Special Defenses and Vulnerabilities